bluebrown/immutable-cluster/README.md

 ### The AMI

-Once the process is completed, we can use the [AWS CLI](https://aws.amazon.com/cli/) to inspect the created ami and find the image id.
+Once the process is completed, we can use the [AWS CLI](https://aws.amazon.com/cli/) to inspect the created `AMI` and find the `ImageId`.

 ```json
 $ aws ec2 describe-images --owner self --region eu-central-1